 Help+Manual has a 30-day free trial that you can try right now.
 It’s Basic edition costs around $675, and the Professional edition costs around $950.

 We’re steering away from the traditional help authoring software with UserGuiding, but if your aim is product education and establishing self-help centers; tools such as UserGuiding are the future.

-UserGuiding is a What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. software that helps you create interactive guides and in-app messages; as well as self-help centers to contain these to educate users in their initial and overall experiences.
+UserGuiding is a user onboarding software that helps you create interactive guides and in-app messages; as well as self-help centers to contain these to educate users in their initial and overall experiences.

 Most help-authoring softwares only requires you to write your content, and fortunately for you, UserGuiding works on the same basis.
 You can create interactive guides and tooltips without any coding, just dragging and dropping.

 Also, self-help centers created with UserGuiding can work efficiently as a knowledge management system for users and employees.

 - Interactive user guides,